 One of the most unique places to go in Aix, the Hotel de Caumont is a grand mansion dating from the early 1700s.
 Few such mansions are open to the public, so getting to visit one is uncommon.

 The building serves multiple purposes.
-Its charming café overlooks the restored 18th-century garden and is free to visit.
+Its charming café overlooks the restored 18th-century garden, which visitors can explore.
 Upstairs, the music room and a bedroom are richly decorated with period furnishings to show how the home would have appeared in the original owners’ day.
 Much of the rest of Hotel de Caumont is an art gallery showcasing temporary exhibits that span a range of genres from the treasures of Venice to photographs of Marilyn Monroe.

 The cafe and gardens are free to visit, but a ticket is required upstairs.